normanjayasubrata/tokenomytest/README.md

-# Notes from Norman to before run start
+# Notes from Norman before run the project

 ### crate file secret.js inside src

 go to src/ folder, then create file named "secret.js"

-src/
+- src/
-- secret.js
+- - secret.js

 or you can use this command